 Verifying the identity of a new customer is an essential part of onboarding a new customer however it doesn’t tell the operator how much they can afford to spend.
 Asking the customer to provide documentary evidence of income creates friction for the customer, requires manual checking by the operator and is open to abuse by the customer - is it a genuine document?

-It said: “In conclusion, we would recommend that operators revisit their framework on triggers and consider their customer base and their disposable income levels as a starting point for deciding benchmark triggers.
-This would help ensure vulnerable customers are identified as early as possible and interacted with appropriately.”
+It said: “Twelve months ago, we recommended that operators reassess their framework on triggers to consider their customer base and individual customer’s disposable income levels as a starting point for setting benchmark triggers.

 Statistical, demographic data can be deployed in the first instance to provide a view of affordability.
 For granular, individual, customer level checks then current account turnover provides a view of funds in and out of a current account to verify the stated income.
 Of course, this check is only undertaken with the customer’s consent.